-Stick your finger in the soil to check moisture levels… water when the top 12 inches or so are dry.
+Stick your finger in the soil to check moisture levels… water when the top 12 inches are dry.

-A little mulch can really aid plants like chamomile that need to be kept moderately moistened.
-Even a thin coating of dried leaves or wood chips can assist manage moisture levels (just keep the mulch away from the stems).
+A little mulch can aid plants like chamomile that need moderate moistening.
+Even a thin coating of dried leaves or wood chips can assist in managing moisture levels (keep the mulch away from the stems).

 Step 6: Temperature

 Chamomile can grow in any summer temperature below 100 degrees Fahrenheit.
-It prefers a comfortable temperature of 60 to 68 degrees Fahrenheit.
+It prefers a comfortable temperature of 60 to 68° Fahrenheit.
 It thrives in very humid settings since it is drought-tolerant.